 The population falling within the Union at the 1831 census had been 83,369 with parishes and townships ranging in size from Longworth (population 179) to Great Bolton (28,299).

-Unlike many other Unions, the Board of Guardians at Bolton decided not to build a new central Union workhouse, but instead carried on using the small workhouses on Fletcher Street and at Turton.
-Also, flying in the the face of the 1834 Poor Law Act, they continued providing out-relief.
+Like many other unions in the north of England, the Board of Guardians at Bolton decided not to build a new central Union workhouse, but instead carried on using the small workhouses on Fletcher Street and at Turton.
+Also, flying in the face of the 1834 Poor Law Act, they continued providing out-relief.

 In 1856, following pressure from the Poor Law Board, the Guardians relented and began to negotiate the purchase of a church-owned site at Farnworth known as Fishpool Farm.
 The deal, for the sum of £2,880, was concluded two years later and the corner stones for the new workhouse was laid on September 8th of that year.
 Construction of the new buildings, which were to accommodate up to 1,045 inmates, cost around £25,000.
 The architects were George Woodhouse and Leigh Hall, and the building contractor was Robert Neill.
 The institution was opened by the then Chairman of the Guardians, Dan Wood Lantham, on 26th September 1861.